eunjae-lee/picky_guard/README.md

 ```

 `register` method takes a parameter and a block.
-* The parameter is a Resource class.
+* The parameter is a resource class.
 It should extend `ActiveRecord::Base`.
 * The block consists of simple DSL, describing the statement.

 ### Building Statement

-There are two types of resources: instance resource and class resource.
+There are two types of resources: `instance resource` and `class resource`.

 ```ruby
 can? :read, Campaign.first    # Checking permission against an instance resource